kentcdodds/old-kentcdodds.com/content/blog/2018-in-review/index.md

 ## Open Source

-Aside from creating react-testing-library (and dom-testing-library) this year, there are a few other accomplishments I had this year/useless numbers in the realm of Open Source that I'd like to mention.
+Aside from creating React Testing Library (and DOM Testing Library) this year, there are a few other accomplishments I had this year/useless numbers in the realm of Open Source that I'd like to mention.
 Here are a few numbers: